 Sing Ing Ho

-Sing Ing Ho, a native of Taiwan, came to New York in 1986.
-She received her Bachelor’s and Master’s degree in Piano at Queens College where she studied with Morey Ritt.
-She also received a Professional Studies degree in piano from Mannes School of Music in 1995, where she studies with Diane Walsh.
+Ms. Sing Ho was born in Taiwan and came to America when she was 18.
+She received her Bachelor’s and Master’s degree in Piano at Queens College where she studied with Morey Ritt and a Professional Studies degree in piano from Mannes School of Music, where she studies with Diane Walsh.

 Noah Luft-Weissberg found his great grandfather’s violin in a closet when he was two years old, and it hasn’t left his hands since.
 A native of Niskayuna, NY, he started lessons in the Suzuki method with the late Ann Posner and after completing the program, began advanced studies with Paula Shaw in Schenectady.

 Noah participated in the Empire State Youth Orchestra for 4 years, the NYSSMA All State Festival Orchestra 2 years, and the New York State School of Orchestral Studies for 4 years, all of which he served as concertmaster.
 He went to Temple University in Philadelphia where he studied with the former concert master of the Philadelphia Orchestra, the late William Depasquale, and earned BM and MM degrees in Violin Performance.
 In addition, he played with the National Repertory Orchestra in Breckenridge Colorado for 2 years as principal second violin and soloist, as well as in many regional Orchestras in New York.

 Noah has enjoyed a performance career all over the world, playing in Alaska, California, Colorado, Mexico, Puerto Rico, and notably at the Spoleto Festival in Italy.
 He recently trained in the Suzuki Method at the School For Strings in Manhattan, NY, an intensive two year program.
 Noah has maintained a private teaching studio for eight years, as well as teaching for the community outreach programs Harmony Program and Noel Pointer Foundation in New York City.